-With the arrival of Marschak to the research directorship of the Cowles Commission, a research seminar was established, which was "initially [held] every three or four weeks but [which was soon organized on] a bi-weekly schedule" (Boumans, 2011, p.
-3).
+With the arrival of Marschak to the research directorship of the Cowles Commission, a research seminar was established, which was "initially [held] every three or four weeks but [which was soon organized on] a bi-weekly schedule" (Boumans 2011, 3).
 Not only the members of the Cowles Commission were regular attendants to this seminar.
-There were also numerous researchers coming from other institutions that would present investigator.
-Econometric models are put forward in this scientific spirit, because these models should lead all investigators to the same conclusions, independent of their personal whims" (Klein, 1947, p.
-111).

-their own work at the seminar.24 Eminent economists coming from other institutions, like Jan Tinbergen, John von Neumann, Richard Stone, John R. Hicks, Ragnar Frisch, Karl Menger, Harold Hotelling, John Nash, or Collin Clark, among many others, did participate in that seminar.
+There were also numerous researchers coming from other institutions that would present their own work at the seminar.
+24 Eminent economists coming from other institutions, like Jan Tinbergen, John von Neumann, Richard Stone, John R. Hicks, Ragnar Frisch, Karl Menger, Harold Hotelling, John Nash, or Collin Clark, among many others, did participate in that seminar.
 The most active presenters and participants, after the members of the Commission themselves, of course, were the members of the University of Chicago (mainly, but not exclusively, from the Economics Department).
 Jacob Viner, Donald M. Fort, Martin Bronfenbrenner, Rudolph Carnap, James "Jimmie" Savage, Louis Thurstone, and later Earl Hamilton and Gary S. Becker, among many others, also participated at the Commission's seminar.